my0916/STRT2/README.md

 ## fastq-fastQC-UPPMAX.sh
-You can generate fastq files for each sample from the output BAM files in the `Output_bam` directory.
+You can generate fastq files for each sample from the output BAM files in the `fastq` directory. <br>
-FastQC files are also generated for each fastq file.
+FastQC files are also generated for each fastq file in the `fastqc` directory.

 ## How to build HISAT2 index
 Here is the case for the dog genome (canFam3).